vdclab/vdclab-wiki/NCBI-Summary-Matrices.md

 {.links-list}

 ## User Notes
-- Help notes for navigating the Entrez leg of NCBI
+- Help notes for navigating the Entrez leg of NCBI; may be necessary to review for more adept use of resource